zorn/mikezornek.com/content/user-testing.md

 ### How it works

 1. Answer an email with basic info about your app and what you want tested.
-2. Pay the $199 flat fee via an online invoice that will be emailed to you.
+2. Pay the $299 flat fee via an online invoice that will be emailed to you.
-3. Access and download the recording of your session 48 hours after payment.
+3. Access and download the recording of your session (~48 hours after payment).

 ## Testimonials